Opinion: Pope Leo's hope-inspiring favorite films

 Imagine this on a movie poster: "'Two thumbs up! — Pope Leo."

-The pope meets movie stars and directors at the Vatican today, including Cate Blanchett, Chris Pine, Spike Lee, Viggo Mortensen, and Monica Belluci, to "deepen dialogue with the World of Cinema," says the Vatican.
-Pope Leo also revealed his 4 favorite movies.
+The pope meets movie stars and directors at the Vatican today, including Cate Blanchett, Chris Pine, Spike Lee, Viggo Mortensen, and Monica Bellucci, to "deepen dialogue with the World of Cinema," says the Vatican.
+Pope Leo also revealed his four favorite movies.

 The pope also lists 1980's Ordinary People, directed by Robert Redford, about the struggles of a family in which one son has died in an accident, and the surviving son has tried to end his life.
 A psychiatrist, played by Judd Hirsch, tells him, "Feelings are scary.
 And sometimes they're painful.
 And if you can't feel pain, then you're not going to feel anything else either."